Saxion Lecturer now MSc Student at Wittenborg

 Nagel has worked for about 40 years in the tourism industry and for almost 10 years as a lecturer to MBA students at Saxion University of Applied Sciences in Deventer.
 This autumn he enrolled at Wittenborg as a part-time student for its MSc programme in International Tourism Management, although he continues to guest lecture at Saxion and other institutions.
 In addition he owns a company TDI Travel & Incentives and works as an independent consultant for companies in the travel trade.

-Why did you decide to do a master's
+Why did you decide to do a master's degree?

 “I wanted to combine the years of experience I have in the industry with academic excellence.
 I think there is a gap in understanding tourist behavior and responding to their needs as a sector.
 The key words for me are innovation and client understanding.”

 “Pure luck!
 There are not many institutions that offer a master's degree in tourism management and even less that offer it part-time.
 I met with Wittenborg’s admissions officers over the summer and was impressed with their professionalism.”

 What is it like being a student after years of being a lecturer?

 “Obviously, I have a lot of experience so sometimes I have to bite my tongue and remind myself that I am here to learn!”